nodejs/node/doc/api/errors.md

 If set to a non-number value, or set to a negative number, stack traces will not capture any frames.

+#### error.code

+* {string}

+The `error.code` property is a string label that identifies the kind of error.
+See [Node.js Error Codes][] for details about specific codes.

-### error.message
+#### error.message

 * {string}

 The `error.message` property is the string description of the error as set by calling `new Error(message)`.
 The `message` passed to the constructor will also appear in the first line of the stack trace of the `Error`, however changing this property after the `Error` object is created *may not* change the first line of the stack trace (for example, when `error.stack` is read before this property is changed).

 ```js
 const err = new Error('The message');